Do Koreans Celebrate Christmas? 5 Strange Korean Christmas Traditions to Know About

 Christmas cakes can be picked up all over the country.
 For better value, visit one of the bakery chains, like Paris Baguette or Tous Les Jours.
 If you want something really special, check out the food emporiums at Lotte, Hyundai or Shinsegae Department stores.

 I gotta say that lighting festivals, holiday decor, and Christmas events in Korea are pretty spectacular.
-Public places like department stores and malls pretty much become Christmas-themed spectacles every December.
+Public places like department stores and malls pretty much become Christmas-themed spectacles every December in Korea.
 But that’s about as far it goes.

 Huge lighting festivals in winter are among the most gorgeous of Korean Christmas traditions.